serverhorror/brain/source/kb/index.rst

 Cloud9
 ======

-A development environment offered by :ref:`company.aws`.
+A development environment offered by AWS.
+I believe this will soon just die.

 Find out: